Commonwealth of Pennsylvania v. Trump

 However, following the new mandate announcement, the state of Pennsylvania sued the federal government to take away the Little Sisters’ religious exemption.
 Pennsylvania admits that it already has and already uses many government programs to provide contraceptives to women who need them.
 Pennsylvania never challenged the Obama Administration for creating much larger exceptions for secular corporations—exceptions that covered tens of millions more people than the religious exemption.
 Pennsylvania does not even have its own contraceptive mandate at all.
 And Pennsylvania’s lawsuit does not identify a single real person who previously had contraceptive coverage but will lose it because of the new Rule.

 Despite all this, Pennsylvania is asking a judge to order that the Little Sisters musts comply with the federal mandate (not a state mandate) or pay tens of millions of dollars in fines.

-On November 21, 2017, Becket intervened on behalf of the Little Sisters of the Poor in California and Pennsylvania.
+In November 2017, Becket intervened on behalf of the Little Sisters of the Poor in California and Pennsylvania.
 The Pennsylvania court refused to let the Little Sisters intervene in the case, or even argue in court.
 A week later, the Pennsylvania court temporarily blocked the new rule that gave the Little Sisters a religious exemption.
 Becket immediately appealed both rulings.
 Oral argument was held on March 23, 2018 to decide whether the Sisters will be allowed to intervene in the case.
 A decision is expected soon.

 On behalf of the Little Sisters, Becket has argued all along that the government has many ways to provide services to women who want them as well as protect the Little Sisters.
 Neither the federal government nor the state governments need nuns to help them give out contraceptives.